-Total hour commitment varies from 45hrs to 135hrs based on the nature of the project / experience.
+Total hour commitment varies from 135 to 280 hours based on the nature of the project / experience.
 This number will be determined by Department Chair prior to course registration.
 The internship option gives a student the opportunity to apply prior learning working in the BCT department.
-For example, a first year student might learn timber framing and intern their second year leading 2 or 3 first year students in the construction of a new frame.
+For example, a first-year student might learn timber framing and as an intern during her/his second year lead some first-year students in the construction of a new frame.
 Scheduling to meet minimum contact hours and fulfill course requirements will be agreed to between student and instructor.
-All projects and participation subject to Department
+All projects and participation subject to Department Chair approval.

-Chair approval.
 Prerequisites: BCT 145 and BCT 152